Hsieh / DeliveranceThunder and Rain

 Hexagram Judgment

-Deliverance.
-It furthers to go southwest.
-If there is no longer anything where one is going, returning brings good fortune.
-If there is still something, speed brings good fortune.
+DELIVERANCE.
+The southwest furthers.
+If there is no longer anything where one has to go, Return brings good fortune.
+If there is still something where one has to go, Hastening brings good fortune.

 Tuan Commentary